nick-brown/ruby-interview-questions/README.md

 A: `BasicObject`

 Q: Is everything in Ruby an object?
 A: No. Methods are not objects.
 Blocks are not objects.
+Keywords are not objects.
+However, there exist Method objects and Proc objects, and some keywords refer to objects.

 Q: Which core object includes the `Kernel` module?
 A: `Object`